emadens/Image-Recognition-with-CNNs/README.md

 Given the objective of the challenge we managed to solve the competition through the ensemble of two models trained and tuned for our specific problem.
 - Xception model
 - Inception model

+To dive deeper on how we got to this solution you can find the [report](report.pdf)